LoyalSphere/opentelemetry-instrumentation-grape-ruby2.6-experimental/README.md

 # OpenTelemetry Grape Instrumentation Ruby 2.6 Experimental

 ## Note: This is a version of the opentelemetry-instrumentation-grape v0.1.4 gem modified to run on Ruby 2.6 and up.
 This has been given the version number v0.0.1.4.
-## This version of the gem requires the opentelemetry-instrumentation-rack v0.23.4 that was modified to run on Ruby 2.6, versioned v0.21.23.4
+## This version of the gem requires the opentelemetry-instrumentation-rack v0.23.4 that was modified to run on Ruby 2.6, versioned v0.21.23.4.
+This modded gem can be found at https://github.com/LoyalSphere/opentelemetry-instrumentation-rack-ruby2.6-experimental

 The Grape instrumentation is a community-maintained instrumentation for [Grape][grape], a REST-like API framework for Ruby.